RubenRubens/SolidMonty/documentation.md

 ```

 Creates a cone of height `h`, radius `r1` that can be centered with `center = True`.
-An optional radius `r2` can be given in order to make a cuted cone.
+An optional radius `r2` can be given in order to make a cone with a cut at the top.

 #### Examples